cancervariants/gene-normalization/docs/source/normalizing_data/normalization.rst

 .. raw:: html
    :file: ../_static/html/normalize_otx2p1.html

-In practice, gene curation by these sources is rich and thorough, and most gene records in each source contain cross-reference to the corresponding records in the other sources.
+In practice, gene curation by these sources is rich and thorough, and most records for robustly-understood genes in each source contain cross-reference to the corresponding records in the other sources.
 However, for normalized concept generation, it is sufficient for any record to be included in a normalized concept grouping if there is at least one cross-reference, in either direction, joining it to the rest of the concept group.

 After grouping is complete, a concept ID for each normalized concept is selected from the record from the highest-priority source in each group.
 The SourcePriority class defines this priority ranking: